MaartinBo/docLocalWpSite/README.md

 5. Run the following command to start the Docker containers: docker-compose up -d

-6.Once the containers are up and running, open your web browser and navigate to http://localhost:8080.
+6. Once the containers are up and running, open your web browser and navigate to http://localhost:8080.

-7.Follow the on-screen instructions to complete the WordPress installation, including creating an admin account and site title.
+7. Follow the on-screen instructions to complete the WordPress installation, including creating an admin account and site title.

 ### Setting Up WooCommerce